Speccery/hextir-stm32/README.md

 TI HEX-BUS SD Drive Interface
 Copyright (C) 2017-20  Jim Brain

+STM32 port copyright (C) 2023 Erik Piehl.
+Mostly this port amounts to low level code to compensate for hardware peripheral differences.

 ## STM32 version
 By Erik Piehl 2023.
 Started by creating a fresh STM32 project with STM32CubeIDE.
 Copied in the source files from the Arduino IDE version (see below).
 I initially planned to branch the STM32 version, but since I wanted to use the goodies such as SWD debugger of the STM32CubeIDE I recreated the whole project.